How to find cheap flights to Reykjavik

-Direct cheap flights to Reykjavik from Tel Aviv arrive at Keflavík International Airport (KEF) also known as Reykjavík–Keflavík Airport.
-The airport is lo50 km southwest of Reykjavík.
-You can reach Reykjavik by Airport Express bus operated by Gray Line Iceland.
-It departs 35- 45 minutes after each scheduled arriving flight.
-The fare starts at 2,400 ISK (around ₪82) or 3,900 for a round-trip (₪134).
 Flybus is another option; it’s located right outside the airport.
 The bus leaves 35-40 minutes after the arrival of each flight.
-The trip to Reykjavík takes approximately 45 minutes Transfers are available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport.
-Fares start at 2,700 ISK (₪93) or 4,900 ISK round-trip (₪168).
-The more affordable way to reach the city is by bus route 55 at Strætó which departs nine times a day, and the fare is 1,760 ISK (₪60).
-There are several taxi companies operating from and to the airport.
+The trip to Reykjavík takes approximately 45 minutes.
+Transfers are available to all major hotels, the Youth Hostel, Laugardalur camping area, and the domestic airport.
+Fares start at 2,700 ISK (₪80) or 4,900 ISK round-trip (₪145).
+The more affordable way to reach the city is by bus route 55 at Strætó which departs nine times a day, and the fare is 1,760 ISK (₪52.10).
+Several taxi companies are operating from and to the airport.
 If you are planning to rent a car, check the offers we have on Skyscanner Car Rental.

 When to go to Reykjavik?

 As its name suggests, Iceland’s summer is a little different than the one we have in Israel.
 July and August are the warmest months with 13 degrees during the day.
 Between June and August, you can enjoy 21 hours of daylight and experience the midnight sun.
 From November to April the temperatures are 0 or below at night.
 Winter time is your best chance to find cheap flights to Reykjavik and save some Icelandic Króna also on hotels.
 We have a solution for your accommodation too, compare prices on Skyscanner Hotels.